intel-iot-devkit/intelligent-kiosk-analytics-cpp/README.md

 **Note:**
 1. To exit from the application, click on the **Detection results** window and long press the ESC key. <br>
 2. To run the application on sync mode, use `-async 0` as the command-line argument.
 By default the application runs on Async mode.
-3. To run with multiple devices use _-d MULTI:device1,device2_.
+3. To run with multiple devices use _MULTI:device1,device2_.
 For example: _-d MULTI:CPU,GPU,MYRIAD_

 ### Running on different hardware